Padre Padrone

 Padre Padrone is a 1977 Italian film directed by Paolo Taviani and Vittorio Taviani.
 The Tavianis used both professional and non-professional actors from the Sardinian countryside.
 The title ([ˈpaːdre pa'drone]) literally means "Father Master"; it has been translated as My Father, My Master or Father and Master.

 The drama was originally filmed by the Taviani brothers for Italian television but won the 1977 Palme d'Or prize at the 1977 Cannes Film Festival.

 The film depicts a Sardinian shepherd who is terrorized by his domineering father and tries to escape by educating himself.
 He eventually becomes a celebrated linguist.
 The drama is based on an autobiographical book of the same title by Gavino Ledda.

+In 2008, the film was included on the Italian Ministry of Cultural Heritage’s 100 Italian films to be saved, a list of 100 films that "have changed the collective memory of the country between 1942 and 1978."

 Plot

-The film opens in documentary style at the elementary school in Siligo that six-year-old Gavino (Saverio Marconi) is attending.
-His tyrannical peasant father (Omero Antonutti) barges in and announces to the teacher and the students that Gavino must leave school and tend the family sheep.
-Under his father's watchful eyes and the victim of his sadistic behavior, Gavino passes the next fourteen years tending sheep in the Sardinian mountains.
-There he begins to discover “things” for himself and to rebel against his father.
+The film opens in a documentary style at the elementary school in Siligo, where six-year-old Gavino (Saverio Marconi) is attending.
+His tyrannical peasant father (Omero Antonutti) barges in and announces to the teacher and the students that Gavino must leave school and tend to the family sheep.
+Under his father's watchful eyes and the victim of his sadistic behavior, Gavino spends the next fourteen years tending sheep in the Sardinian mountains.
+There, he begins to discover "things" for himself and rebels against his father.

-Gavino is rescued from his family and his isolation when he is called for military service.
-During his time with the army he learns about electronics, the Italian language and classical music, yearning all the while for a university education.
+Gavino is rescued from his family and isolation when he is called for military service.
+During his time with the army, he learns about electronics, the Italian language, and classical music, yearning all the while for a university education.

 When Gavino returns home, he declares to his father that he will attend university.
 His father is against this and tells him that he will throw him out of the family home.
 They have a nasty fight, but Gavino eventually attends university and emerges as a brilliant student.
 He becomes a linguist, specializing in the origins of the Sardinian language.

-The film ends in documentary style again as Gavino Ledda himself tells why he wrote his book and what Sardinian children may expect as inhabitants of a rural area with close ties to the land.
+The film ends again in a documentary style as Gavino Ledda himself explains why he wrote his book and what Sardinian children may expect as inhabitants of a rural area with close ties to the land.